cosmos72/hyperluminal-mem/README.md

    `mread` supports the same types as `mwrite` and it can be extended similarly, see `MREAD-OBJECT` for details.

-- `MDETECT-OBJECT-SIZE` to be documented...
+- `MSIZE-OBJECT` to be documented...

 - `MWRITE-OBJECT` to be documented...